jonathanstowe/MessagePack-Class/README.md

 Though I can't see any reason this shouldn't work with any other installer that may come along in the future.

+If it reports that is having trouble installing the dependency, you can do:

+    zef install -v --debug https://github.com/pierre-vigier/Perl6-Data-MessagePack.git

 ## Support

 If you find a problem with this module or have a suggestion please report at